March 18, 2017

 History – To me, history is being made every day in the Valley Arts District.
 Why wait for it to grow stale and old, so I feel it’s extremely important to document and capture it for what we have now and to ensure it’s available for those thinking, should I come out here and for future generations.

 First I want to say thank you for taking the time to interview me.
 This was a very thoughtful and interesting interview.
-I would love to contribute more to Masconsumption Media in the future as I truly believe what you are doing is important to growth of the alley.
+I would love to contribute more to Masconsumption Media in the future as I truly believe what you are doing is important to the growth of the alley.

 And to folks in the Valley Arts District look me up as I wander around the Valley Arts District.
 I am the guy with the camera hanging off my shoulder documenting what’s going on.
 Stop me and say hi as I am usually at some local event.
 You can find what I produced on several social media marketing platforms, where I blog, photograph and write all about the events I love in the Valley Arts District and beyond.